Scroll down to discover

-In clinical trials, our personalized ctDNA assay can be used:
+In clinical trials, our personalised ctDNA assay can be used:

-To assess therapy response in the neoadjuvant setting to assess personalized therapies.
+To assess therapy response in the neoadjuvant setting to assess personalised therapies.

-To better characterize patients and optimize their selection or randomization for clinical trials.
+To better characterise patients and optimise their selection or randomisation for clinical trials.

-Customization for each patient can be made by selecting a set of patient-specific variants, identified in the tumor by a previous genetic test (like our OncoSTRAT&GO solution or tests like FoundationOne® or FoundationACT® from Foundation Medicine, CGP+ from Caris Molecular Intelligence or Guardant360 from Guardant Health).
+Customisation for each patient can be made by selecting a set of patient-specific variants, identified in the tumor by a previous genetic test.

 Our assay can then be composed of one or two sets of markers: